 CureDRPLA and Ataxia UK are coordinating the DRPLA NHBS.
 This project aims to characterize the natural history of DRPLA in both juvenile- and adult-onset patients and study different modalities of biomarkers in this condition.
 In addition, this study aims to identify genetic factors and biomarkers that could predict disease progression, and it will provide a platform to support the design and conduct of clinical trials in the future.

 This is a prospective multicenter study.
-Participants will complete an annual visit for three years and will be asked to complete a number of clinical assessments, brain MRI, and biosample collection.
+Participants will complete an annual visit for three years and will be asked to complete several clinical assessments, brain MRI, and biosample collection.
 This protocol includes scales and questionnaires that are crucial to capture the progression of the disease in its multi-systemic aspects and instruct future trial design.

 Understanding the Impact of DRPLA

 CureDRPLA and Ataxia UK are working closely with the DRPLA community to gather more information about the impact of DRPLA on affected individuals, their relatives, and their caregivers.
 CureDRPLA engaged Casimir to conduct qualitative interviews with eight DRPLA caregivers and two adult patients to understand symptoms, natural history, impact on patient function and quality of life, and input on the outcomes that are important and relevant to them.
-A manuscript with the findings from these interviews is under preparation and it will be published in spring 2021.
+A manuscript with the findings from these interviews is under preparation and it is expected to be published soon.

 CureDRPLA and the National Ataxia Foundation organized an Externally-Led Patient Focused Drug Development (EL-PFDD) that allowed the FDA to hear directly from patients, their families, caregivers, and patient advocates.
 The DRPLA community reported which symptoms matter the most to them, the impact the disease has on patient’s daily lives, and patient’s wishes for future treatments.
 You can access the replay here.
 NAF and CureDRPLA are preparing The Voice of the Patient Report to summarise all the feedback gathered at this meeting.
 Once ready, this report will be submitted to the FDA and will be published here.
 Future applications for therapy approvals will use the report as a reference when evaluating the effectiveness of the treatment.